 Gretta Stark has been a reporter for the River Falls Journal since July of 2013.
 She previously worked as a reporter for the New Richmond News from June 2012 to July 2013.
 She holds a BA in Print and Electronic Media from Wartburg College.

 - Member for

-Twelve teachers and staff are retiring from the St. Croix Central School District at the end of this school year.
-Not only is SCC losing nearly 11 percent of its teaching staff due to retirements, it will also lose around 300 years of experience, according to District Administrator David Bradley.
+Twelve teachers and staff retired from the St. Croix Central School District at the end of this school year.
+Not only did SCC lose nearly 11 percent of its teaching staff due to retirements, it also lost around 300 years of experience, according to District Administrator David Bradley.

 A summer fitness program for St. Croix Central High School athletes is strengthening the school's sports teams in more than one way.

 St. Croix Central School Board discussed various health insurance plan options for staff at its regular meeting on Monday, June 20.
 Under Gov. Scott Walker's proposed budget plan, which would cut revenue limits by 5.5 percent, SCC will receive $725,000 less in 2011-12.
 According to District Administrator David Bradley employees begin paying for budget cuts (by contributing 5.8 percent to the Wisconsin Retirement System) to schools starting July 1 for 12-month staff and Sept.
 1 for teaching staff and 9-month staff with expired contracts.